Courses & Units

 * The Final WW Date is the final date from which you can withdraw from the unit without academic penalty, however you will still incur a financial liability (refer to How do I withdraw from a unit? for more information).

-- Apply professional methodologies for survey data collection with specialised equipment
+- Apply professional methodologies to collect survey data using specialised equipment

-- Explain the error sources that affect survey results across a range of standard equipment and methodologies.
+- Explain the error sources that affect survey outcomes when using specialised equipment and standard methodologies.

 1 Please refer to more information on student contribution amounts.